Democrats use Iowa event to attack Trump _ not each other

 "What we're going to do is pick up the remote and change the channel," Buttigeig, the youngest presidential candidate, proclaimed to sustained applause.

+The event coincides with the state fair in Des Moines, and most Democratic White House hopefuls have been crisscrossing the state for days.
+California Sen. Kamala Harris is on a bus tour, New York Sen. Kirsten Gillibrand is traveling via RV and former Colorado Gov. John Hickenlooper has a Winnebago.
+Many of Friday's speeches featured cracking voices after long stretches of campaigning.

+Biden, who has consistently led in the polls, offered a long list of Trump's actions that he said had stirred up racial division before declaring: "Let's call this what it is.
+This is white nationalism, this is white supremacy."

 The candidates overlapped with messages of how Trump had spread hate and fear nationwide.
-But a few also offered stern warnings that topping the president in 2020 will be tough for any candidate.
+But a few also offered stern warnings that topping the president in 2020 will be tough.

-Former Colorado Gov. John Hickenlooper said the U.S. is "embarrassed and ashamed" by Trump's "incoherent behavior on the world stage," only to add that he still may win a second term.

-Hickenlooper said Trump's approval rating was at about 42 percent, just a tad lower than Presidents Ronald Reagan and Barack Obama before they won re-election.
+Vermont Sen. Bernie Sanders said Trump will win unless Democrats have an argument that "speaks to the pain and reality of the working families of this country."
+Hickenlooper noted that Trump's approval rating was about 42 percent, just a tad lower than Presidents Ronald Reagan and Barack Obama before they won reelection.
 He also said neither Reagan nor Obama had "an economy as strong as the one today."

-Hickenlooper said the Democrats need to look at the nation's history to beat Trump and swiped at the numerous senators seeking the White House, saying no senator has ever beaten a sitting president — only former governors have.
+Hickenlooper said the Democrats need to look at the nation's history to beat Trump and swiped at the numerous senators seeking the White House, saying no senator has ever beaten a sitting president — only former governors have because they were closer to their constituents.

-But most of the others played nice, a departure from two rounds of past debates that featured frequent clashes.
+But most of the others played nice, a departure from two rounds of recent debates that featured frequent clashes.
+Things were civil behind-the-scenes, too.

+As Harris spoke, Biden breezily milled through the crowd of staffers, Democratic activists and security personnel backstage.
+The pair has developed an increasingly testy rapport since the first debate, but Biden, with his trademark grin, was smiling and shaking hands — including with Harris aides waiting for their candidate to finish.

 Iowa is also getting its first look at billionaire environmental activist Tom Steyer, who only recently joined the race.
 Steyer said he alone could challenge a fellow rich man like Trump, exposing his "pattern of fraud."

-The candidates also consistently blamed Trump for not doing enough to prevent mass shootings, like the ones in Ohio and Texas last week.
+The candidates also consistently blamed Trump for not doing enough to prevent mass shootings like those in Ohio and Texas last week.

-Former Rep. Beto O'Rourke canceled his Iowa visit to remain in his hometown of El Paso, Texas, where 22 died.
-His campaign will remain suspended through the weekend and perhaps beyond.
+Former Rep. Beto O'Rourke canceled his Iowa visit to remain in his hometown of El Paso, Texas, where 22 people died.
+His campaign will stay suspended through the weekend and perhaps beyond.

 "I'm sad that I can't be with you in person," he said.
 "I hope to see you in the very near future."